 Raw milk may also be a source of tuberculosis (Tb).

-- 90% involved children, ranging in age from 1 year to 16 years
+- At least 70% involved children, ranging in age from 1 year to 16 years

 MPI has developed an infographic: Raw drinking milk: What you need to know to help you understand how to manage the risks associated with drinking raw unpasteurised milk.